MackHalliday/twilio_survey_example_project/README.md

 🚧 MVP in Progress 🚧:

-Small application using Django and Twilio to create an app that can conduct surveys via Twilio.
+Small application using Django and Twilio to conduct surveys.

 ## Milestones
 - ✅ **V0**: Basic Project Setup - Establish the foundational structure